 The first time I heard of a Period Bag, I knew I had to make some for my daughters.
-Not only does it eleviate some of the stress for girls who are waiting for it to come, it makes them feel confidant that they are prepared.
+Not only does it alleviate some of the stress for girls who are waiting for it to come, but it also makes them feel confidant that they are prepared.
 (And it relieves some anxiety for mom, too!)

-With three daughters of my own, making DIY period bags were not only a no brainer, but something I thought we could have fun putting together.
+With three daughters of my own, making DIY period bags was not only a no-brainer but something I thought we could have fun putting together.

 First, pick out a really cute bag.

-First, this experience should be fun; it’s something each of my daughters have looked forward to.
+First, this experience should be fun; it’s something each of my daughters has looked forward to.
 They love getting to pick out their bags and all the goodies that go inside.

 There are so many little bags to choose from.
 We get some from Ipsy, so a few kits have been made with them.
 But you can buy them just about anywhere.